MuralidharanDeepa/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

   - Use Python, Pandas, and pymongo for data processing.

-  - Set up the PostgreSQL database for data storage.
+  - Set up the MySQL database for data storage.

   - Create the interactive dashboard using Streamlit and Plotly.